torchbox/k8s-ts-ingress/README.md

 * TLS client certification authentication is not supported.
 * HTTP Strict Transport Security is not supported (although applications which send their own HSTS headers will work fine).
+* TLS connections to origin servers (pods) is not supported.
 * The following Traffic Server TLS configuration options are supported; all other TLS configuration is ignored.
     * `proxy.config.ssl.TLSv1`
     * `proxy.config.ssl.TLSv1_1`
     * `proxy.config.ssl.TLSv1_2`
     * `proxy.config.ssl.server.honor_cipher_order`
+    * `proxy.config.ssl.server.cipher_suite`

+If you don't want to use Kubernetes for TLS, you can configure your own TLS certificates in `ssl_multicert.config` or though some other mechanism (e.g. the `ssl-cert-loader` plugin).
+In that case, TLS works exactly as it would if Kubernetes was not involved.

 Debugging
 ---------